ericwyles/circuit-breaker-demo/README.md

+# Demo 2

-* **demo2** - introduces circuit breaker.
+Introduces circuit breaker.
 Thread pool is occasionally exhausted but recovers quickly when the circuit opens.
 Calls not to the slow endpoint are briefly affected.

 [![Watch the video](https://i9.ytimg.com/vi/0dLcjU529Tg/mq2.jpg?sqp=CIr8v_IF&rs=AOn4CLCUxtmHWYCCNRbg0xvh-CUJGqGb_g)](https://youtu.be/0dLcjU529Tg)